Stringsaeed/verbose-broccoli/README.md

 | react-navigation && react-navigation-* | Navigation Between Screens |
 | redux && rxjs && redux-* && *-redux | State Management |
 ---
-* ## please note that I implemented some many type of design patterns to use them all
-* ## please note that I didn't test the app on iOS device